w-castaneda/cuboplus_tech_test/README.md

 1. On-chain Balance.
 2. Mempool Balance.
 3. Balance variation in a period of 30 days.
-4. Balance variation in a period of 7 days.
+4. Balance variation in a period of 7 days

 [video](link to video here)